Classic Cropped Granny Hexagon Cardigan | FREE Pattern + Video Tutorial

 Rnd 6: Turn your work.
 Ch 3, 2 dc, ch 1, work 1 cluster, ch 1, work 2 clusters in the corner, ch 1, *work 1 cluster, ch 1, work 1 cluster, ch 1, work 1 cluster, ch 1, work 1 cluster, ch 1, work 2 clusters, ch 1, *rep until the end of the round.
 Sl st into the first st of the round.

-You will repeat this pattern (1 cluster in every “edge” ch space and 2 clusters in every “corner” ch space) until you have the number of rows for your desired length of your cardigan!
+You will repeat this pattern (1 cluster in every “edge” ch space and 2 clusters in every “corner” ch space) until you have the number of rounds for the desired length of your cardigan!

 Each corner set of clusters will increase your number of clusters in each round, this is how your project grows!